renganathanr/MyBlogSite/content/blog/2020/Weeknotes1.md

 I was using the third method to create my first blog site.
 I am using Hugo as a static site generator.
 In the first two methods they are mentioning that choosing a domain name and hosting services for your site.
 I am using GitHub pages to host my site.
 # Steps to create my site
->Note: In the first, I used this article to create my site and use GitHub to host my pages. https://pulsejet.github.io/blog/posts/setting-up-hugo-on-github-pages/.
+>In the first, I used this article to create my site and use GitHub Pages to host my site - [Setting up Hugo on GitHub Pages](https://pulsejet.github.io/blog/posts/setting-up-hugo-on-github-pages/).
 But it didn't work for me.
 ## Prerequisites
 * Basics of git
 * Basics of markdown